brandondombrowsky/bstWithDups/README.md

 # Build instructions:
 > The build insructions to make bstWithDups work
-- Copy each Java file into its own class with matching name or drag entire src file into IDE
+- Copy each Java file into its own class with matching name
-- Download each input file into same file containing sourse code
+- Copy each text file into its own text file with matching name
+- Alternatively download and drag entire src file into desktop IDE icon
 - Run program from Main class
 - No bugs or runtime errors expected